fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 2. Start the compiler in watch mode:
 `npm run compile`.
 3. Open this folder in VS Code and press `F5`.

-### Run tests

-1. Press `Ctrl+Shift+D` in Linux or `Cmd+Shift+D` on Mac OS to open the debug viewlet and from the **launch configuration** drop-down select **Launch Tests**.
-2. Press `F5` to run the tests in a new window with the loaded extension.
-You can see the output of the test result in the debug console.
-3. Make changes to `test/extension.test.ts` or create new test files inside the `test` folder.

- NOTE: Conventionally, the test runner will only consider files matching the name pattern `**.test.ts`.
-You can create folders inside the `test` folder to structure your tests the way you want.